 In recent years, mental health awareness about Borderline Personality Disorder has increased significantly.
 Although BPD is still highly stigmatised, more people are aware of its debilitating effect, and the need to offer sufferers support before it is too late.
 Having High-functioning BPD or ‘Quiet’ BPD, however, can mean you have suffered for years in silence without anyone ever noticing or reaching out to help.

-Within the mental health system, those with the most dramatic, ‘externalised’ symptoms such as violent behaviours or suicidality are prioritised.
-Many professionals, especially when operating under the pressure of a high caseload and limited resources, forget to spare a thought for those with High-functioning Borderline Personality Disorder (High-functioning BPD).
+Within the mental health system, those with the most dramatic, ‘externalised’ symptoms, such as violent behaviours or suicidality, are prioritised.
+Many professionals, especially when operating under the pressure of high caseloads and limited resources, forget to spare a thought for those with High-functioning Borderline Personality Disorder (High-functioning BPD).

 “But a mermaid has no tears, and therefore she suffers so much more.”

 Even within the umbrella term ‘High-functioning BPD,’ we cannot make brushstroke statements about how anyone with High-functioning BPD would look, behave or feel.
 High-functioning BPD is the result of multiple complex psychological mechanisms, such as a split of ego-states, dissociation, experiential avoidance and fear of anger.
 Here, we will address some of these psychological mechanisms that cause and perpetuate High-functioning BPD.
 If you suspect this is what you have, I hope some of the following information will be helpful to you.

 HOW HIGH-FUNCTIONING BPD BEGINS— A SPLIT IN YOUR PSYCHE